Current Spotlight: The Work-Clock

 • A stack of peer-reviewed scientific publications under my real name.

-Assistant Editor of Escape Pod, starting May 2017.
+Assistant Editor of Escape Pod since May 2017.
 I manage the first reader (Associate Editor) team, work with the other Assistant Editor to choose which stories from the submissions queue to pass up to the Co-Editors, and write most (90%+) of the personal rejection letters.
 Read here for more details.